machinateur / twig-block-validator

 It also provides a way to automatically add and update the block version comment on your templates.

-This project is still a beta version!
+This project is still an early version!

 It's missing some guardrails, so edge-cases might still lead to internal errors or bugs.